Limits for automated, scheduled, and instant flows

 |Minimum postpone interval||5 seconds for Low, 1 second for all others|

-Limits on how long flows will remain turned on before they expire and get turned off
+The following table contains the limits on how long flows will remain turned on before they expire and get turned off.

 Concurrency, looping, and debatching limits

-Here are the limits for a single flow run:
+The following table contains the limits for a single flow run.

 |Trigger concurrency||- Unlimited when the concurrency control is turned off